SRGSSR/pillarbox-apple/Sources/StandardConnector/StandardConnector.docc/PillarboxStandardConnector.md

     @PageColor(blue)
 }

-Provides a ready-to-use metadata connector.
+Connect to a standard metadata source.

 ## Overview

-The PillarboxStandardConnector framework provides a standard way to consume media metadata that comply with Pillarbox standard format.
+The PillarboxStandardConnector framework provides a standard way to consume media metadata that complies with Pillarbox standard format.
 It establishes a clear contract between backends and Pillarbox clients, ensuring consistent metadata decoding.

 When creating a standard player item, the connector: